neutrons/data_workflow/docs/developer/instruction/build.rst

 * ``InstrumentScientist`` : ``InstrumentScientist`` has permissions similar to an instrument scientist

-After setting the environment variables, run the following ``make`` targets in the shell:
+After setting the environment variables, run the following ``pixi`` tasks in the shell:

 .. code-block:: shell

-   make all  # create: python packages for dasmon, webmon, and workflow; fake SNS data; self-signed SSL certificates make localdev/up  # build all the services
+   pixi run all         # create: fake SNS data; self-signed SSL certificates; python packages pixi run localdev-up # build all the services

 The site is served at http://localhost by default.